vijaykrishnamurthy-sport/Vijay/_pages/bio.md

 B.E, E&C, 1993–1997
 R.V.
 College of Engineering, Bangalore

-**Work Experience:**
+**Work Experience**
-Here I am, working on Chapter No. 3 of my Career Book after two decades of experience...
+Working on Chapter No. 3 of my Career Book ...

 **CHAPTER 3:**
 Ph.D.
-Research Scholar | 2019 – Present
+Scholar | 2019 – Present

-Research: National sports policy review, Implementation of sports at the grassroots.
+*Research: National sports policy review, Implementation of sports at the grassroots.
 Teach: Sports Management, Social Entrepreneurship, Project Management.
 Coach: Corporates on goal-setting and performance management, as part of ICF-PCC